 Remember the Basics of Selecting a Great Coffee

-- It is always a good idea to buy coffee in smaller quantities so that it doesn’t go stale in your cupboard.
-Many roasters like to sell their coffee in big bags 2 to 5 pound.
+- It is always a good idea to buy coffee in smaller, 8-12 ounce quantities so that it doesn’t go stale in your cupboard.
+Many roasters prefer to sell their coffee in large 2 to 5 pound bags.
 This is something to be aware of when you are buying your coffee.
-It’s always better to buy in smaller quantities.
+It’s always better to buy in smaller quantities for peak freshness.

-- Make sure that coffee you buy is whole beans.
-If you buy ground coffee you may as well be buying cheap, badly roasted coffee.
-This is because most of the essential flavors in a coffee bean are released just minutes after the coffee has been ground.
-The product you will receive won’t taste anything like the original coffee that was farmed.
+- Make sure that the coffee you buy is whole beans.
+If you buy pre-ground coffee you may as well be buying cheap, poorly roasted coffee.
+This is because most volatile aromatics and essential flavors in a coffee bean dissipate just minutes after grinding.
+The product you will receive won’t taste anything like the original, carefully farmed coffee.

-- This also means you need a decent coffee grinder.
-This will help with a consistent grind, which is critical for French press.
+- This also means you absolutely need a decent burr coffee grinder.
+This will help achieve a consistent coarse grind, which is critical for proper French press extraction.

 Tasting Notes for Major Coffee Origins

-- Indian Coffee – full bodied with low acidity and a creamy texture.
+- Indian Coffee – Typically full-bodied with low acidity and a distinct, creamy texture.

-- Sumatra – a full body with syrup and chocolate notes.
+- Sumatra – A full body with syrupy texture, plus earthy and dark chocolate notes.
 Smooth and rich.

-- Sulawesi – low acidity with a heavy body and earthy notes.
+- Sulawesi – Characteristically low acidity with a heavy body and deep, earthy, spicy notes.

-- Hawaii – medium body – chocolate and fruit notes.
+- Hawaii (Kona) – A clean, medium body with balanced milk chocolate and subtle fruit notes.

-- Brazil – heavy body with chocolate and caramel notes.
+- Brazil – A heavy, nutty body with dominant chocolate and caramelized sugar notes.

-- Costa Rica – full body with a clean finish and mild flavor.
+- Costa Rica – A full body with a clean, crisp finish and balanced, mild flavor.

-- Ethiopia – a light to medium body with intense floral notes and a high acidity.
+- Ethiopia – A light to medium body with intense floral or berry notes and vibrant, wine-like acidity.

-- Kenya – Kenyan coffee is bright with a medium to full body and a distinct acidity with wine notes.
+- Kenya – Bright, with a medium to full body and a distinct, tart acidity featuring blackcurrant or wine notes.

 Brazil Peaberry – Best coffee for French press

-This Brazilian peaberry coffee is from the Santana estate, and roasted and packed by Volcanica.
-This is a smooth coffee, but intense, with nutty flavor, and raspberry notes, which balances perfectly the richness.
+This specific Brazilian peaberry is sourced from the Santana estate and roasted by Volcanica.
+It produces a smooth yet intense cup, with a nutty foundation and bright raspberry notes that perfectly balance its inherent richness.

-A medium roast is the perfect roasting level for a these beans.
-This is one of the nicest Brazilian roasts that you will find on the market and will perfectly complement your French pot.
+A medium roast is the ideal roasting level for these dense beans.
+This is one of the highest-quality Brazilian offerings available and will perfectly complement your French press brewing method.

 Some More Notes on Origin Flavor

-As you see, coffees from different countries and regions, typically have different tastes.
-African coffees are famous for being fruity, bright, acidic and flavorful.
-South American coffees, on the other hand, would often have darker, nutty, chocolatey, sweet and caramel notes.
+As you see, coffees from different countries and regions, typically have distinct taste profiles.
+African coffees are famous for being fruity, bright, acidic and complex.
+South American coffees, on the other hand, often feature darker, nutty, chocolatey, sweet and caramel notes.

-For this reason, some people think that South American coffees generally suit the French press better than African coffees.
-Have some fun and experiment with different coffees in your French pot.
+For this reason, many baristas think that South American coffees generally suit the French press better than African coffees.
+Have some fun and experiment with different origins in your French press.

 If you are someone who likes to try new things, you should definitely try a lighter roast, against the general trend.
 You will love it.
 I only included here medium roasts.
-If you have a sensitive stomach though, stick to darker roasted beans, they are less irritant for your stomach.
+If you have a sensitive stomach though, stick to darker roasted beans, as they contain fewer chlorogenic acids, which can be irritants.
 If your stomach is fine, try transitioning to light roasts.

 It takes a bit to get used to a light roast.
-You need a week or so to get used to the new taste, but it’s totally worth the transition time.
-Lighter roasts carry more of the natural bean aroma and flavor.
+You need a week or so to acclimate to the new taste, but it’s totally worth the transition time.
+Lighter roasts preserve more of the bean’s inherent aroma and flavor compounds.
 Some describe it as earthy.
-I love this flavor, and the African beans are the best when they are lightly roasted.
+I love this flavor, and African beans truly shine when they are lightly roasted.

-Take your time to discover how a coffee with caramel and sweet tones compares to a coffee bean with earthly qualities.
-Lighter roasts carry more of the bean’s character into the cup.
+Take your time to discover how a coffee with caramel and sweet tones compares to a bean with earthy qualities.
+Lighter roasts carry more of the bean’s terroir into the cup.

 Many people choose for their French press, a Brazilian coffee or an African one.
-These are totally different directions, and they show the versatility of the French press brewing method.
+These are totally different directions, and they showcase the versatility of the French press brewing method.

-If you go with a Brazilian coffee, look for a medium dark coffee, similar to a traditional espresso blend.
+If you go with a Brazilian coffee, look for a medium-dark roast, similar to a traditional espresso blend.

 On the other hand, if you go with an African bean, you will get more acidity, but less body.
-This will taste a little closer to a drip coffee.
-If you blend the two, you will get the perfect combination.
-But you can still get a single origin like the White Eagle – Toraja Sulawesi which has both ample body, and a little acidity.
+This will taste a little closer to a pour-over coffee.
+If you blend the two, you will get a perfect combination.
+But you can still get a single origin like the White Eagle – Toraja Sulawesi which has both ample body, and a pleasant acidity.

-And I like finer grinds for brewing my French pot coffee.
+And I prefer a slightly finer grind for brewing my French press coffee.
 Everybody is different and has different tastes.
 Take a look at my French press brewing tutorial if you want some great tips.

-It will take some trial and error to find the perfect coffee and combination for your French pot.
-A good idea is to buy coffee bean samples to taste coffee from a region that you haven’t tried before, instead of buying a whole bag only to realize that you don’t like that sort of coffee!
+It will take some trial and error to find the perfect coffee and combination for your French press.
+A good idea is to buy coffee bean samples to taste coffee from a region that you haven’t tried before, instead of buying a whole bag only to realize that you don’t like that profile!
 I wish you luck in your French press coffee tasting journey.

 One more thing before I point you to some beans.
 As I suggested before, try blending your own.
-This is the one thing that can take your coffee to a new level.
+This is the one thing that can elevate your coffee to a new level.
 Blending has a bad connotation because you as a buyer, don’t know what coffee is in the blend.
-However, when you blend, you have full control over what’s going in the blend.
+However, when you blend, you have full control over the composition.

 Colombian Coffee

-The next coffee I feel would be best for the French press is the Colombian medium roast from Amazon Fresh.
-Colombian coffees known as being full-bodied with a smooth finish.
-Again, I chose a medium roasted Colombian coffee because the French pot naturally brings out fuller, more robust flavors in coffee and so a dark roast would be a bit too much.
+The next coffee I feel would be excellent for the French press is the Colombian medium roast from Amazon Fresh.
+Colombian coffees are known for being full-bodied with a smooth, clean finish.
+Again, I chose a medium roasted Colombian coffee because the French press naturally extracts fuller, more robust flavors and a dark roast could be overpowering.

 Ethiopia Yirgacheffe – Fresh Roast

 I had to include an Ethiopian coffee in my selection!
 Ethiopian coffees are the real deal.
-Ethiopia is the birthplace of coffee.
-The Yirgacheffe region in southern Ethiopia is famous for some of the finest coffee around and you can be sure you’ll get the very best when you buy the Ethiopian Yirgacheffe.
+Ethiopia is the genetic birthplace of coffee.
+The Yirgacheffe region in southern Ethiopia is famous for some of the finest, most floral coffee around and you can be sure you’ll get exceptional quality when you buy Ethiopian Yirgacheffe.

-I know what you are thinking, “a medium light for French press?”
+I know what you are thinking, “a medium-light for French press?”
 But let’s break the mold a little bit, and forget the “dark roast” preconception.
-Let’s get bold and taste some terroir in our French press.
-It would take you a few tries to get accustomed with the lighter roast, but you will eventually fall in love with it.
+Let’s get bold and taste some authentic terroir in our French press.
+It would take you a few tries to get accustomed to the lighter roast, but you will eventually fall in love with it.

 If you can’t stand the idea, the same company sells some dark roasted Yirgacheffe, which is great.
-The dark roast would cover some of the earthy tones and will produce delicious, rich coffee, with caramel tones.
+The dark roast would cover some of the earthy tones and will produce a delicious, rich cup, with caramel tones.
 Volcanica also has a great Yirgacheffe medium roast.

 Instead of Conclusion